-With winter in full swing, now is a great time to remind the Palmyra-Macedon community about the process for school closures due to inclement weather.
+With winter soon upon us, now is a great time to remind the Palmyra-Macedon community about the process for school closures due to inclement weather.

 First and foremost, the safety of students and staff is always a top priority when making a decision regarding the closure of school.
 With safety as a guiding principle, the decision to close school will be made based on numerous factors outlined below: